 The Stargate franchise focuses around the titular "Stargate" - a ring-like device that, when activated, creates a link between different planets.
-One can cross the galaxy as easy as stepping across a room.
-This allows modern man to explore the galaxy and encounter all sorts of new civilizations and adventures without a starship.
+One can cross the galaxy as easily as stepping across a room.
+This allows modern man to explore the galaxy and encounter all sorts of new civilizations and adventures without requiring a starship.
 It's quite fun.

 Yes, the model does indeed fit through the gate.
 I'm rather proud of that.

-- seating for six passengers
+- Seating for six passengers

-- a working ramp/rear hatch
+- A working ramp/rear hatch

-- four oxygen canisters
+- Four oxygen canisters

-- two stowed backpacks
+- Two stowed backpacks

-- controls/circuitry under the rearmost seats.
+- Controls/circuitry under the rearmost seats.

 Optionally, one can also include the unique "time machine" in the rear section, allowing the Puddle Jumper to travel through time as well as space.

 I've attempted to mimic the exterior paneling on all sides, including the underside.
 The roof is removable, to facilitate access to the crew areas.
-The design is structurally sound - one can easily pick up the jumper by grabbing the weapon pod areas to "fly" around - no need to worry about squeezing the design too tight and shattering it into a thousand pieces!
+The design is structurally sound - one can easily pick up the Puddle Jumper by grabbing the weapon pod areas to "fly" around - no need to worry about squeezing the design too tight and shattering it into a thousand pieces!

 Personally, I think this would be wonderful as both a play set and a display piece, whichever strikes one's fancy.
 I'd love to see what adventures people could create with this set.

-The Stargate itself features the nine iconic blue "chevrons" for the Atlantis gates and 36 dark blue tiles, one for each "glyph" used to create an address sequence.
-The event horizon is removable, though frankly I think it's much more visually engaging to have the gate active.
+The Stargate itself features the nine iconic blue "chevrons" for the Atlantis gates and 36 blue tiles, one for each star constellation "glyph" used to create an address sequence.
+The blue event horizon is removable, though frankly I think it's much more visually engaging to have the gate active.
 The inner diameter is show accurate, using the 1 stud per foot translation, as is the radial thickness of the gate, though the other dimensions are not as accurate.

 It's an ongoing friendly argument in the fandom about whether this ship is properly called a "Puddle Jumper" or a "Gate Ship" (it's a ship that goes through the gate - hence "Gate Ship").
-I prefer the "Jumper" name, but alternate lettering tiles are included.
-I do hope you enjoy this design, I'm rather proud of her, as said I wasn't sure this design was even physically possible.
+I prefer the "Puddle Jumper" name, but alternate lettering tiles are included.
+I do hope you enjoy this design, I'm rather proud of her, as said I wasn't sure the Puddle Jumper or the spinning gate was even physically possible.

 See you on the other side!